-Prospective applicants, please review the program requirements and other links on this page to learn more about the UUGPGC and the many benefits of living and networking in Salt Lake City during your training.
+Please review the program requirements and other links on this page to learn more about the UUGPGC and the many benefits of living and networking in Salt Lake City during your training.
 Applications are due by January 15 each year.
 International applicants are encouraged to have their applications in two to three weeks early due to longer processing times.
 (Please visit the Admissions Timeline page for more important dates).

 An informal, one day genetic counseling career camp is also held annually in the summer and is sponsored by the Association for Utah Genetic Counselors (AUG).
 This camp includes general information regarding the field of genetic counseling as well as the UUGPGC.
 Reservations are required and more information can be found on their website at: www.utahgc.org.